Stephanie Stockstill, Director of Advising Services

 Akilah A. Martin, Director of Dual Credit Programs

-B.S., Texas State University (Criminal Justice Corrections); M.Ed.
-Texas Southern University (Counselor Education).
+Education: B.S., Texas State University (Criminal Justice Corrections); M.Ed.
+Texas Southern University (Counselor Education)

 Ms. Martin began her career with Harris County Juvenile Probation and transitioned into Education where she has held positions as a Program Coordinator for Talent Search Trio Program and a regional admissions counselor.
 Ms. Martin joined the ACC team in 2007 as the Student Activities Coordinator before accepting the position as an academic advisor for Manvel High School.
 In 2012, Ms. Martin began the new position of Director of Dual Credit Programs.